jsw64/CDMfinalproject/README.md

 -Include up to 5 instruments per track
 -Use at least 12 unique instruments
 -Give all tracks a name
+-Upload the Garageband files as well as .mp3 versions

 Aspirational Goals:
 -Produce 5+ tracks